Bluff Cove air attacks: First strike

-At approximately 14:00 local time the ships RFA Sir Tristram and RFA Sir Galahad were badly damaged by five A-4Bs of Grupo 5.
+At approximately 14:00 local time both RFA Sir Tristram and RFA Sir Galahad were attacked badly damaged by five A-4Bs of Grupo 5.
 Three A-4s targeted Sir Galahad, which was hit by three bombs released from the Skyhawk flown by First Lieutenant Carlos Cachón.
 The second Skyhawk was unable to drop its bombs, and the third overshot the British ship.
 The remaining two aircraft attacked Sir Tristram, which was struck by two bombs released by package leader Lieutenant Daniel Gálvez; the bombs of the last A-4 fell short.
 The explosions and subsequent fires killed 48 men aboard Sir Galahad, of whom 32 were soldiers from the Welsh Guards, 11 were other army personnel, and five were crewmen of the Sir Galahad, among them two Hong Kong Chinese sailors.
 The attack on Sir Tristram killed two crewmen, both of them also Hong Kong Chinese sailors.

 Second strike

-At 16:50 a second wave, composed by four A-4Bs of Grupo 5 hit and sank the Landing Craft Utility (LCU) Foxtrot-4 from HMS Fearless in Choiseul Sound.
+At 16:50 a second wave, composed by four A-4Bs of Grupo 5 hit and sank the LCU Foxtrot-4 from HMS Fearless in Choiseul Sound.
 The landing craft was transporting the vehicles and communications equipment and nine soldiers, of 5 Brigade's headquarters, from Darwin to Bluff Cove.
 Six crew on board were killed, Colour Sergeant Brian Johnston, Sergeant R. J. Rotherham, Marine R. D. Griffin, Marine A. J. Rundle, Royal Navy MEA A. S. James and LMEM D. Miller.
 However, this time the Sea Harrier combat air patrol was already on scene and responded; three Skyhawks were shot down and their pilots, First Lieutenant Danilo Bolzan, Lieutenant Juan Arrarás, and Ensign Alfredo Vazquez were killed.

 Bolzan and Vazquez were shot down by Flight Lieutenant David Morgan while Arrarás was shot down by Morgan's wingman, Lieutenant David Smith.
 The fourth aircraft, which was flown by First Lieutenant Héctor Sánchez, suffered combat damage and lost a large amount of fuel, but returned to the mainland assisted by a KC-130 tanker.
-A third wave, by A-4Cs of Grupo 4, arrived minutes later and struck ground targets without visible success.
+A third wave, by A-4Cs of Grupo 4, arrived minutes later and dropped bombs on ground targets without visible success.

 Attack on HMS Plymouth

-In a separate incident, the frigate HMS Plymouth on her own passing through Falkland Sound was attacked by the Daggers from Rio Grande, which struck her with four 1,000-pound bombs.
+In a separate incident, the frigate HMS Plymouth, on her own passing through Falkland Sound. was the target of the five Daggers from Rio Grande, which struck her with four 1,000-pound bombs.
 The warship sustained severe damage, and five crewmen were injured.
 Although all the bombs were duds, the attack caused the explosion of at least one depth charge on her flight deck.